IsaacHair/map25.2/readme.txt

 that contain data different from what is already on the chip are written.
 This makes the writing process faster and also protects the chip.
 I might want to do load balancing at some point, but I really don't care that much.

+Added a document for complaints about the machine just to have a place to record all of my mistakes for future reference if I build another computer.